Practice healthy mindset habits daily to improve your finances

 This is something I’ve recently started doing, because I’ve read about it in so many self-improvement books.
 People have different takes on how to do it, and I’m sure my approach will evolve the more I practice.

-I would typically think this type of thing is a little too “out there” for me, but there have been studies that show the benefit of visualization.
+Normally, I would think this mindset practice is a little too “woowoo” for me, but there have been studies that show the benefit of visualization.
 If professional athletes and wealthy entrepreneurs say it helps them, I don’t see why it can’t benefit me.

 Besides, it’s fun!